-"I refuse to believe that if I was on the PNC that I would have gone through all those airports, including Derry and Belfast, because that is within their jurisdiction, without being picked up."'Peace and harmony'
+"I refuse to believe that if I was on the PNC that I would have gone through all those airports, including Derry and Belfast, because that is within their jurisdiction, without being picked up."

 The Hyde Park bomb attack killed Squadron Quartermaster Corporal Roy Bright, Lieutenant Anthony Daly, Trooper Simon Tipper and Lance Corporal Jeffrey Young on 20 July 1982.